gHashTag/leela-ai-site/docs/policy.md

 # Privacy Policy

-This is the privacy policy for the Leela AI app.
+This is the privacy policy for the Leela Chakra Ai app.

 ## 1. Collection of information